dexie/dexie-website/cloud/docs/consistency.md

 1. Client sends all mutated objects along with their primary keys.
 Client also provides a revision pointing out the server data snapshot from the last sync.
 The logical outcome of this, is that all non-provided keys are for sure unchanged.
 2. Operations are executed on the server data
 3. When done, server should virtually send back the entire data snapshot to assure the canonical server data snapshot at this point.
-However, since we know what keys the client has changed, and what keys the server has changed, we know that these objects and only these objects needs to be sent back to the client in order to fullfill this promise.
+However, since we know what keys the client has changed, and what keys the server has changed, we know that these objects and only these objects needs to be sent back to the client in order to fulfill this promise.
 4. Before sending back all objects that have been changed by the server or client, the server will first further compute which parts of the objects (properties) that will actually have to be sent back - ignoring all properties that would be the same value anyway.

 ## Consistent Modify- and Delete Operations